Hone logo

 Problem Description

-Your task is to implement a JavaScript function named sanitizeHTML that takes a string containing HTML as input and returns a sanitized string.
-The sanitizer should remove any potentially harmful HTML elements and attributes while preserving a predefined set of safe tags and their attributes.
+You need to implement a JavaScript function called sanitizeHTML that takes an HTML string as input and returns a sanitized version of that string.
+The sanitizer should remove potentially dangerous HTML elements and attributes, while allowing a predefined set of safe elements and attributes.

 Key Requirements: